andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 just take our curtain call without music Patsy starts up.
 But it's not the right Patsy.
 It's *Walkin' After Midnight*, the opening song to the piece.
-It seems the technician in charge of the music ran into a snafu playing the song and made the tactical decision to just play the soundtrack from the piece.
+It seems the technician in charge of the music ran into a snafu playing the song and made the tactical decision to just play the main soundtrack.
 We shrug and run out for the curtain call just like we practiced.

 Backstage after we finish our bows McKelynn looks at me with a huge smile on her